supervisely-ecosystem/yolo/supervisely_integration/serve/README.md

 You can deploy models in optimized runtimes:

 - **TensorRT** is a very optimized environment for Nvidia GPU devices.
 TensorRT can significantly boost the inference speed.
-Additionally, you can select *FP16 mode* to reduce GPU memory usage and further increase speed.
-Usually, the accuracy of predictions remains the same.
 - **ONNXRuntime** can speed up inference on some CPU and GPU devices.

 # How to Run